It’s no secret I have a special interest in vitamin B12.

 Food-cobalamin malabsorption is marked by the inability to release cobalamin from food, which therefore cannot be taken up by intrinsic factor for absorption … Release of cobalamin from food requires acid and pepsin, and most food-cobalamin malabsorptive states can be traced to gastric defects.
 (Malabsorption of food cobalamin, 1995)

 This is usually the result of atrophic gastritis, a chronic inflammation of the lining of the stomach that eventually results in the loss of its glands and decreased gastric acid production.
-Intrinsic factor is often still secreted, so patients can fully utilize the free crystalline form found in all kinds of supplements, including fortified foods.
+Intrinsic factor is often still secreted, so patients can fully utilize the free crystalline form found in all kinds of supplements (of any type of B12), including fortified foods.

 Elderly people are especially at high risk for food-bound B12 malabsorption, because the ability to absorb vitamin B12 decreases with age: